Esgrouviado/torphantom/torphantom/README.md

 If you are aware of another solution to this problem please submit a pull request!

-**TorPhantom is a tool,inslaled by you, and users are responsible for any risks or activities performed while using it.**
+**TorPhantom is a tool,installed by you, and users are responsible for any risks or activities performed while using it.**

 1. More Linux support (currently install script is for Debian based distros only)